-Sales Quotation / Order

-Thomas goes to Sales \rightarrow Sales \rightarrow Sales Orders.
+Sales Quotation / Order Thomas goes to $Sales \to Sales \to Sales \ Orders$.
 He clicks the New button, to make a quotation.
 He enters Clarkson in the Customer field.
 Now he can enter the products he will be selling.
 Next to Sales Order Lines, Thomas clicks the New button to enter sales order lines.
-He selects the Desk product and changes the quantity to 2 as specified in the screenshot fig-so.
+He selects the Desk product and changes the quantity to 2 as specified in the screenshot $Sales \ Order$ (page 14).
+Thomas clicks the Save & New button to add a second line.
+He adds 2 chairs and notices that a message is displayed saying that there is no stock.
 Thomas clicks the Save & Close button.
 Then he clicks Compute to see the total price of the quotation.
-He opens the Other Information tab because he wants the sales invoice to be created from the picking.
+He opens the Other Information tab, because he wants the sales invoice to be created from the picking.
 So he changes the Shipping Policy to Invoice from the Picking.
-To print the quotation, he clicks Quotation / Order in the Reports section at the right side of the screen.
+To print the quotation, he clicks Quotation/Order in the Reports section at the right side of the screen.

-Figure 2.4: Sales Order
+Figure 2.5: Sales Order

-Price Lists

-In this chapter, the Public Pricelist will be used.
+Price Lists In this chapter, the Public Pricelist will be used.
 Later on, you will learn more about creating price lists.

-5. Confirm the sales order

-John Smith calls Thomas to tell him that he agrees with the quotation.
+7. Confirm the sales order John Smith calls Thomas to tell him that he agrees with the quotation.
 Thomas now confirms the sales order.

-Sales Quotation / Order

-Thomas goes to $Sales \rightarrow Sales \rightarrow Sales Orders$.
+Sales Quotation / Order Thomas goes to $Sales \rightarrow Sales \rightarrow Sales$ Orders.
 He enters Clarkson in the Customer field and then clicks Search.
 Thomas clicks the sales order to open it.
 He clicks the Confirm Order button to make a sales order from the quotation.
 To print the sales order, he clicks Quotation / Order in the Reports section at the right side of the screen.

-Order Confirmation

-When you click Confirm Order, red text will be displayed at the top of the screen depending on the parameters of the sales order.
+Order Confirmation When you click Confirm Order, red text will be displayed at the top of the screen depending on the parameters of the sales order.
 In our example, you will see two text lines, one about the quotation conversion and another one about the delivery order.
 You can click the second line to be directed to the delivery order.
 You can also open the delivery order from the History tab of the sales order.

-6. Open the delivery order and run the scheduler

-The goods have to be delivered to the customer, but Thomas notices that the desks are not available in stock.
+8. Run the scheduler The goods have to be produced and delivered to the customer, but Thomas notices that the desks and chairs are not available in stock.
 Because the Desk was defined as a Make to order & Buy product, OpenERP will automatically create a procurement order on confirmation of a sales order, allowing you to directly generate a purchase order.
+The same will be done for the Leather.
 OpenERP has a scheduler that will run by default every day.
 In this case, Jason, your company's Purchaser, will run the scheduler manually.

-Scheduler

-Jason goes to Warehouse \rightarrow Schedulers.
+Scheduler Jason goes to $Warehouse \rightarrow Schedulers$.
 He clicks Compute Schedulers because he needs to purchase material and wants to check whether anything needs to be added.
 In the Wizard, Jason clicks Compute Schedulers to start the computation.

-7. Change the purchase request and confirm it

-Now OpenERP will have created procurements (in this example purchase requests) for the products that need to be supplied.
+Procurement Exceptions Jason can also run the procurement for each product from the Warehouse \rightarrow Schedulers \rightarrow Procurement Exceptions.
+The procedurement exceptions menu also includes procurements that have not been scheduled yet.
+9. Change the purchase request and confirm it Now OpenERP will have created procurements (in this example purchase requests) for the products that need to be supplied.